seyahdoo/portfolio/content/blog/qmk-on-keychron-k3v2.md

 ### Disclaimer:
 - Bluetooth connectivity will not work after this modification
-- On my system, when you first plug the usb cable, it almost never connects at the first time.
+- On my system, when you first plug the usb cable, it almost never connects at the first time; I've added `#define NO_USB_STARTUP_CHECK = yes` to the `config.h` to fix it.
-So I added `eeconfig_init();` on `void keyboard_post_init_user(void)` function.
-It rarely failed to connect after I have added that.
+I'm really not sure why this fixes it but I've got the idea from here. > https://github.com/qmk/qmk_firmware/issues/5585

 ### How to do it: